rbisdorff/Digraph3/docSphinx/pearls.rst

 ..
 [20] https://en.wikipedia.org/wiki/Claude_Gaspar_Bachet_de_M%C3%A9ziriac Claude Gaspar Bachet (9 October 1581 – 26 February 1638) was a French mathematician and poet who is known today for his 1624 proof of Bézout's theorem stating the special case of the Bachet-Bézout identity for two coprime integers. Étienne Bézout actually proved this result in 1779 only for polynomials and Bézout's theorem is misattributed to Bézout by Bourbaki.
 The general Bachet-Bézout identity is a direct algebraic consequence of Euclid's division algorithm and was known long before Bachet (see the :py:meth:`arithmetics.bezout` method).
 It is furthemore in a Latin Translation by Bachet of the Arithmetica of Diophantus where Pierre de Fermat wrote in 1638 his famous margin note about his last theorem.

 ..
 [21] See the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`

+..
+[22] To prove the *Condorcet consistency* property of the *Bachet* ranking rule, it is sufficient to notice that the contributions of a transitive triplet *'ai' > 'aj' > 'ak'* to the corresponding *Bachet* ranking scores will respect the actual ordering of the triplet with all potential permutations of [..., ai, ..., aj, ...,ak, ...] in a relation table.

 .. raw:: latex